|Internet-based Distributed Computing Projects|

 Tools Development Platforms Conferences Parody and Fun Sites Links Politics

 |Distributed Genetic Programming on the Internet used genetic programming in a Java applet to navigate artificial ants along the Santa Fe trail.

-The website was removed in October, 2000, so the URL above no longer works.
+The website was removed in October, 2000.
 The project had some interesting graphics.

 |Golomb Rulers - The Search For 20 and 21!, the first Internet-based distributed project to find optimal golomb rulers (OGRs).
 The project found OGRs for 20, 21, 22, and 23 marks.
 The project tested 628 trillion nodes for the 22-mark ruler and 398 trillion nodes for the 23-mark ruler.
 The OGR search is continuing at distributed.net.||May, 1999||2.5 years||unknown|

 |Swiss Knife Software had a screen saver application which tried to solve the Eternity puzzle.||stopped in July, 1999; not completed||unknown||not applicable|

 "was an experimental project aimed to discover how a computer 3D animation

 could have been done using people from all over the world and coordinating

 everything using only email and a web page."
 You can

 This site has a Lessons Learned page and other information for people who want to start their own animation collaboration projects.